Recycling In Switzerland: What Are The Rules?

 Recycling organic waste

 Organic substances are part of recyclable waste and should be separated from household waste and other recyclables.
 You can either compost these or dispose of them in a specific organic waste bin.
-Most communities do this separately once a week with a big green bin that is emptied by a specific service.
+Most communities do this separately once a week with a big green bin emptied by a particular service.
 So, before you start collecting yours, check you have such a bin outside your apartment or house.

-Food and garden waste includes leftovers, veggies, fruits, coffee grounds, tea leaves, peelings, eggshells, wilted flowers, grass cuttings, and small branches.
-In some places (but not everywhere!) organic waste also includes tea bags, meat and fish bones, and Christmas trees.
-Although, most of the time, Christmas tree collection is on a very specific day of the year.
+In some places (but not everywhere!) organic waste also includes meat and fish bones, and Christmas trees.
+Although most of the time, Christmas tree collection is on a particular day of the year.

 Paper and Cardboard